shazimjaved/Movie-recommender-system/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 A sleek and interactive *Movie Recommender System* built with *Python* and *Streamlit*.
-This app provides *personalized movie recommendations* based on content similarity, with an intuitive interface and visual movie posters.
+This app provides *personalized movie recommendations* based on content similarity, with an intuitive interface and visual movie posters

 ---
 ## 📸 Screenshots